A giant loomed in the depths of night.

 “Huh?”

-“You don't want to hear any of it, now that you have the opportunity?
-Like where I came from or why I’m here?
+“You don't want to hear anything about me, now that you have the opportunity?
+Didn't you want to know where I came from or why I’m here?
 Here you are now, telling me it’s okay not to say anything... ”

 Ah, she noticed.

 Terra was a bit moved.
 She stopped to think for a moment and then smirked.
-“You haven’t told me yet, so it's frustrating Bonus-san is going to hear it first... you know?”
+“You haven’t told me anything yet, so I'm frustrated Bonus-san will get to hear it first...
+You know?”

-At hearing that, Diode’s stiff face loosened up like she was about to laugh in relief.
+Diode's stiff expression loosened up when she heard that.
+She looked like she was about to laugh in relief.

-With that, she turned back to the duty officer again, and in a single breath said, “My alias is Diode, real name Kanna Ishidoro Gendo.
+With that, she turned back to the duty officer.
+In a single breath she said, “My alias is Diode, real name Kanna Ishidoro Gendo.
 Ishidoro family from the Gendo clan.
-Do not report it to ‘Fuyō’, please.
-There should be no objections to that.”
+Do not report the name to ‘Fuyō’, please.
+There shouldn't be any objections to that.”

 “So you were hiding your name.”

 “I was, yes, but there wasn’t any deeper meaning behind it.
-You easily could have found it out by looking it up.”
+You easily could have found it out by looking me up.”

-“Does this mean that I can fish with Terra?”
+“Does that mean that I can fish with Terra?”
 Diode glared at the officer.

-He pouted and gruntled, “Not if you aren’t spouses.
+He grunted with a pout.
+“Not if you aren’t spouses.
 I don’t make the rules.”
-He raised his face again, clearly bothered.
+He looked up again, clearly bothered.

 “Well, it's the fishing that's illegal.
-I don’t know of any restrictions on other activities.
-If it’s just going down and back, then it doesn’t fall under fishing's jurisdiction.
-That would be cruising's jurisdiction.”
+I'm not aware of restrictions on other activities.
+If you're just going down and back, then it doesn’t fall under Fishing's jurisdiction.
+That would be Cruising's jurisdiction.”

 “No fishing?”

 “It would be for personal use.
-Playing, in other words.
-And since you're not fishing, you’ll have to pay fees for things like the satellite and docking.
+Playing, if you will.
+And since you're not fishing, you’ll have to pay fees for things like satellite and docking.
 You’ll also have to buy medicine and the like at general pricin–”

 “If it’s like that then there are–” Diode stopped mid-sentence and turned around with worry.
 Terra nodded gently.